isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-pantry-moths/index.md

 Any contaminated or moth-infested food should be discarded or thrown away.
 The food may include either recently opened dry food or moth-infested dry food.
 Its difficult to observe moths eggs with naked eyes. - Therefore, you need to get rid of the entire container as soon as you notice a single moth. - Alternatively, you can opt to store the infested food in a freezer for 7 days.

-Then, sieve the dry food before cooking low temperature inactivates [the live moths](https://pestpolicy.com/how-long-do-pantry-bugs-live/) and kills their egg/larvae.
+Then, sieve the dry food before cooking low temperature inactivates [the live moths](https://pestpolicy.com/how-long-do-pantry-bugs-live/)and kills their egg/larvae.
 For easier identification, you will notice tiny holes on the packaging container/sack that you never saw previously.

 ##  What are Signs of Pantry Moths Infestation in Your Place?